djvasquezvm/Local-security/README.md

-# Here I show how I a little about my protection in my laptop and some basic protection when configuring a centos 7 server
+# Little about my protection in my laptop

 Basically, fousing on three things:

-- Iptables (only allow what I use)
+- Iptables (only allow what I use in both Input and Output)
-- fail2ban (avoid ddos)
+- fail2ban (avoid ddos in ssh)
 - ssh (change port)